-Traditionally offered only at large, academic institutions, Mohs surgery is the most thorough and effective treatment for the most common forms of skin cancer.
-This extremely precise method allows us to remove a very thin layer of tissue and examine the removed tissue under a microscope during surgery – not after – so just the right amount of tissue is removed.
-We make sure to remove all the damaged tissue, but we don't remove any healthy tissue unnecessarily.
-That allows for not only the lowest likelihood of recurrence but also the best cosmetic outcome.
+Mohs surgery is the most thorough and effective treatment for the most common forms of skin cancer.
+This extremely precise method allows us to remove a very thin layer of tissue and examine the excised tissue under a microscope during surgery – not after – so just the right amount of tissue is removed.
+This allows us to ensure that no healthy tissue is removed unnecessarily and helps contribute to the best cosmetic outcome.

-We have a Mohs fellowship-trained dermatologist right here and we are happy to make this advanced technique available here in our community, so Carilion patients don't have to travel long distances to receive the best treatments.
+We have two Mohs fellowship-trained dermatologist on our staff and we are happy to make this advanced technique available in Southwest Virginia .